 As a thank you for completing our survey, we would like to offer you a \$10 Amazon or Walmart gift card.
 If you are eligible to participate, you will be directed to a link upon completion where you can enter your contact information.
 Your contact information will only be used to send you the gift card and will not be linked in any way to your survey responses.

-SQ1 What state do you currently reside in?
 To verify your eligibility, please answer the following two questions.
+Screening Question 1: What state do you currently reside in?
+(Terminate if non-Kansas resident) Screening Question 2: What is your age?
+Enter 2 digits for your age.
+(Terminate if <18 or >25) Access Code To confirm your eligibility, please enter the last 5 digits of the cell phone number that we used to send you this survey invitation.